canove/whaticket-community/README.md

 I'm a SysAdmin, and in my daily work, I do a lot of support through WhatsApp.
 Since WhatsApp Web don't allow multiple users, and 90% of our tickets cames from this channel, we created this to avoid the: 'Can I use Whatsapp now?' tap shoulder.

+## How it works?

+On every new message received in associated WhatsApp, a new Ticket is created.
+Then, this ticket can be reached in frontend, where you can assign ticket to your user, respond ticket and eventually close it.

+If a contact sent a new messages in less then 2 hours, the newest ticket will be reopen, instead of creating a new new.

 ## Installation

 todo

+## Usage

+1. Read QRCode.
+2. Create a New Ticket.
+3.

 ## Features